Contents

 4. Responsibility for Construction Site Safety

-Construction sites face a unique situation, in that oftentimes multiple companies will be working on different parts of the same project.
-Issues can arise when some companies don’t take safety as seriously as others, and put other workers in danger as a result.
+Construction sites face a unique situation: often, multiple companies will be working on different parts of the same project.
+This can create challenges where it’s unclear who is responsible for safety.
+Issues arise when some companies don’t take safety as seriously as others and put other workers in danger as a result.

 As part of this discussion, we recommend you also spend some time on how to manage the safety of contractors.
-This meeting topic aims to get everyone involved in safety by reinforcing that safety is everyone's responsibility.
-It's also a good way to encourage cooperation among the team.
+This construction safety meeting topic aims to get everyone involved in safety, but it’s also a good way to encourage cooperation among the team.

 5. Brainstorming Safety Improvement Plans

-This final topic aims to engage employees and get them more involved with workplace safety.
+This final construction safety meeting topic idea aims to engage employees and get them more involved with safety.
 While all your meetings should allow for open discussion, we recommend hosting a meeting every once and a while that gives your team the floor.

 Ask them to provide ideas on how to improve safety at your construction site.
-Find out what aspects of safety they think is important, and where they think improvements are needed.
+Find out what aspects of safety they think are important and where they think improvements are needed.
 Meetings such as these can boost employee morale in addition to workplace safety.